blossomingiris/next.js-auth/README.md

 2. Using OAuth Provider (Google or Github)

 User also have the option to create an account using their Google or Github credentials.

-Auth.js use JSON Web Tokens (JWT) to create session.
-When a user signs in, a JWT is generated and stored in an HttpOnly cookie.
-This cookie is protected from client-side JavaScript access, making it difficult for attackers to steal.
-Additionally, the JWT is encrypted with a secret key known only to the server.
-Even if an attacker manages to steal the JWT, they won't be able to decrypt it.

 Important note:
 User can create or log in to the application using his/her Google or Github provider or using email + password exclusively.
 For security reasons, NextAuth's default behavior is to not link accounts from different providers.